-The brachial plexus is a complex region of nerve fibers that run from the spine, proceed through the neck, into the armpit and through the arm.
+The brachial plexus part of neck anatomy is a complex region of nerve fibers that run from the spine, proceed through the neck, into the armpit and through the arm.
 These nerve fibers include the ventral rami of the first thoracic nerve root (T1) and the lower four cervical nerve roots (C5).
 The nerves in the brachial plexus control the wrist, arm, hand, elbow, and shoulder.
 Injury to this area is quite common, particularly in those who play contact sports such as wrestling, rugby, football, and hockey.
 Repeated minor trauma to the area can also cause problems in some individuals, including children, with inflammation causing compression of these nerves.
 Brachial plexus neuritis or neuropathy is not considered a common disorder and is often confused with other neck problems such as cervical spondylosis (arthritis) and cervical radiculopathy (a pinched nerve in the neck).

 Cervical radiculopathy is thought to be the most common cause of pain in the neck and shoulder region, especially when neurological deficits, such as weakness and numbness, also occur.
 This radiculopathy is due to herniated or bulging disc in neck most often, although osteophyte growth can also be responsible for compression.
 As brachial plexus neuritis mimics cervical radiculopathy in many respects it is important to differentiate the two, especially as treatment varies greatly for each condition.
 Viral infection, chemical exposure, and immunologic factors are also associated with brachial plexus neuritis.
 The severity of the condition, and the extent of damage prior to treatment, has a significant effect on the recovery rate and incidence of permanent disability.